 1990-1993 - Assistant Secretary and then Under Secretary of the Treasury for Finance, under US President George H. W. Bush.

 1997-2005 - Partner at The Carlyle Group, a private equity and asset management firm.

 2010-2012 - Visiting scholar at the Bipartisan Policy Center in Washington, DC.

 May 25, 2012-present - Serves on the Board of Governors of the Federal Reserve.
 Reappointed and sworn in on June 16, 2014, for a 14-year term ending January 31, 2028.

 November 2, 2017 - US President Donald Trump announces Powell as his nominee to replace Janet Yellen as the next Fed chair.

 December 5, 2017 - The Senate Banking Committee votes 22 to 1 in favor of advancing Powell's nomination, with Democratic Senator Elizabeth Warren as the only member in opposition.

 January 23, 2018 - Wins Senate confirmation by a vote of 84-13 with strong bipartisan support.

 February 5, 2018 - Takes office as the 16th chairman of the Federal Reserve, for a four-year term.

-January 4, 2019 - During a panel at the annual American Economics Association conference, Powell says he would not resign if pressured to do so by Trump.
-Trump has repeatedly criticized Powell for continuing to tighten monetary policy, saying on Twitter that it's the "only problem" with the economy.
-The President has also asked advisers amid increasing market volatility in recent weeks whether he can fire Powell.
+January 4, 2019 - During a panel discussion at the annual American Economics Association conference, Powell says he would not resign if pressured to do so by Trump.
+Trump repeatedly criticized Powell for continuing to tighten monetary policy, saying on Twitter that it was the "only problem" with the economy.
+The President also asked advisers amid increasing market volatility whether he can fire Powell.